Willkommen 20xx

 Willkommen 20xx (English: Welcome 20xx) is the name given to the New Year's Eve show broadcast on German broadcaster ZDF since 2010/11.
 It is currently presented by Andrea Kiewel and Johannes B. Kerner.

+From 2010/11 until 2024/25 it broadcast the party at the Brandenburg Gate in Berlin.
+Since 2025/26, it has been hosted at the HafenCity in Hamburg, after Berlin's mayor Kai Wegner refused to fund the annual event.